Developing An Efficient Climate Tax For Food

 When growing tomatoes, emissions from heating are the main source of GHGs in Sweden and the Netherlands, a contribution that is subject to national taxation in both countries.
 There are considerable differences in GHG emissions between the countries, with tomatoes from the Netherlands generating highest emissions of all GHGs in this case study.

 Meanwhile, beef is imported into Sweden mainly from Ireland, but also from the Netherlands, Germany and Poland.
-Emissions here arise from manure handling, feed production, ruminant digestion, electricity and fuel use.
+Emissions from imported beef arise from manure handling, feed production, ruminant digestion, electricity and fuel use.
 The untaxed part of total emissions is relatively high in both countries because of high methane emissions from ruminant digestion.

 The overall results show that the commonly applied approach on climate taxes on food, results in a tax that is 1.4 – 2.8 times higher and a tax that is between 30% lower and 20% higher than the efficient taxes for tomatoes and beef, respectively.
 Per capita consumption of beef in Sweden amounts to approximately 0.65 ton of CO2 equivalent GHG annually.
 The researchers claim that the lowest tax level could reduce beef demand by 2.91 kg, and in turn the emissions by 0.105 tons per capita.
 Although it is unlikely that such in-depth calculations and tracking would be possible for all food items, it does show the potential of efficient taxation.